-In February 2016, after comparing the Company's consolidated financial results for fiscal 2015 to the consolidated financial performance goals, the Committee approved a vested award amount of 137.6% relative to the consolidated financial results component of the annual incentive plan.
-The Company achieved a RONAEBIT performance of 34.7%, between the "target" and "maximum" levels.
-Operating income improvement of 14.6% as compared to fiscal 2014, excluding the effect of foreign currency translation, resulted in performance between the "target" and "maximum" levels.
+In February 2017, after comparing the Company's consolidated financial results for fiscal 2016 to the consolidated financial performance goals, the Committee approved an award of 116.2% relative to the consolidated financial results component of the annual incentive plan.
+The Company achieved a RONAEBIT performance of 38.1%, between the "target" and "maximum" levels.
+Operating income improvement of 11.6% as compared to fiscal 2015, excluding the effect of foreign currency translation, resulted in performance slightly above the target level.